Direct-to-video: Direct-to-disc or DVD premiere

 As DVDs gradually replaced VHS videocassettes, the term "direct-to-DVD" replaced "direct-to-video" in some instances.
 However, the word "video" does not necessarily refer to videocassettes.
 Many publications continue to use the term "direct-to-video" for DVDs or Blu-rays.
 Both disc-based release types may also be referred to as "direct-to-disc".
 A new term sometimes used is "DVD premiere" (DVDP).
 Such films can cost as little as $20 million, about a third of the average cost of a Hollywood release.
-According to Variety, American Pie: Band Camp sold a million copies in one week, despite retaining only two actors from the original trilogy.
+According to Variety, American Pie Presents: Band Camp sold more than one million copies in a week.

 Some direct-to-DVD releases recently have tended to feature actors who were formerly bankable stars.
 In 2005, salaries for some of these direct-to-DVD actors in the multimillion-dollar range from $2 to $4 million (Jean-Claude Van Damme) and $4.5 to $10 million (Steven Seagal), in some cases exceeding the actors' theatrical rates.